maxxiimo/coding-design/chp1-information-architecting.md

 - [Interface Sketch][]
 - [UX Sketching And Wireframing Templates For Mobile Projects][Mobile Sketching]

-To begin just simply translate what you indexed in the previous section into what it might look like on a screen.
+**Step 1**: To begin just simply translate what you indexed in the previous section into what it might look like on a scree, and that's it.
+There is no Step 2, just a lot of erasing between when you begin and when you end.

 Here's what my paper prototype process looks like starting with a blank sheet of paper next to my index cards and ending with a paper prototype: